The Jordan lattice completion and a note on injective envelopes and von Neumann algebras

-{\it Proof.}\quad Assume that $\, A\, $ is an $A\Sigma $-algebra.
-We first show that the subset of its positive projections forms a complete lattice.
+Assume next that $\, A\, $ is a $\Sigma $-algebra (resp. ${\Sigma }_{\omega }$-algebra).
+We first show that the subset of its positive projections forms a complete (resp. sequentially monotone complete) lattice.
 Given two projections $\, p , q\in A\, $ consider the two monotone decreasing sequences of alternating products

 Clearly, $\, \sqrt x\leq \inf_n\, \sqrt{ x_{2n}}\, =\, \inf_n\, x_n\, =\, x\, $ by monotonicity of the squareroot whence $\, x\, $ (and similarly $\, y\, $) is a projection.
 Then one checks the relations